recommend-games/blog/content/posts/kennerspiel/index.md

 [^kennerspiel]: In 2011, there was no separate recommendation list for the two awards, so I only included the nominees for 2011.
 I also added the special award winners {{% game 18602 %}}Caylus{{% /game %}}, {{% game 31260 %}}Agricola{{% /game %}}, {{% game 43528 %}}World Without End{{% /game %}}, and {{% game 221107 %}}Pandemic Legacy: Season 2{{% /game %}} to the {{% kdj %}}Kennerspiel{{% /kdj %}} list.
 [^logistic]: Using logistic regression with F1–score as target metric.
 Other definitions of "best line" of course might yield different results.
+[^caveat]: It's worth noticing that some of those values can be unreliable. *Complexity* and *game type* depend on user votes which often only a handful of contributors.
+Even more so, *categories* and *mechanics* are quite wonky taxonomies which are frequently applied inconsistently.
+Finally, *player count* and *age* as well as *play time* are taken from the publishers who do not hesitate to lie about these things if it helps sell their games.
 [^elgrande]: Yes, I did pull out my old copy and counted.
 You're welcome. 🤓